aya49/202105_sfu_cmpt_127/README.md

 **Assignments**:
 - Each assignment contains several tasks.
 - An optional bonus assignment will be given at the end; only your top 8 scoring assignments will be counted towards your grade.
-- Some assignment will have bonus tasks for bonus marks; but remember that assignments will still account for a maximum of 50% of your grade.
+- Some assignment will have bonus tasks for bonus marks; but remember that assignments will still account for a maximum of 60% of your grade.

 **Quizzes**:
 - All quizzes are take-home.
 They will be open for 24 hours on Canvas to accomodate students in different time zones; all students must complete the quiz within the desginated 24 hours.
+Once you start the quiz, it will last for 1 hour.
+THIS IS IMPORTANT, this means that you only have 1 continuous hour to do the quiz, but you can do choose when to do that 1 hour as long as you START and FINISH the quiz within that 24 hours.
-- Students must pass at least 3 out of the 5 quizzes to pass the course; "pass" here means C- or above.
+- Students must pass at least 3 out of the 4 quizzes to pass the course; "pass" here means C- or above.

 No late assignments or quizzes will be accepted unless a substantial and valid reason is given --- but remember, we only take your top 10 scoring assignments!